A Practical Study on Optimizing SOLIDWORKS Performance through Hardware and Settings

 3rd Party Solutions

-3rd party solutions can also speed up SOLIDWORKS performance; let’s take an example from TransMagic Pro and Expert, which both come with an add-on that runs directly inside of SOLIDWORKS.
+3rd party solutions can also speed up SOLIDWORKS performance; let’s take for example TransMagic’s Powerpack for SOLIDWORKS, which comes with both Pro and Expert, and runs directly inside of SOLIDWORKS.
 This allows you to:

 - Open CAD formats that are unavailable in SOLIDWORKS, increasing the number of companies you can do business with and saving you the hassle of asking for the file in a different and possibly inferior format (see our article on the most effective translation formats here).